-WASHINGTON - The cascade of bank failures this year surpassed 100 on Friday, the most in nearly two decades.
-And the trouble in the banking system from bad loans and the recession goes even deeper than the number suggests.
+WASHINGTON (AP) -- It's a big number that only tells part of the story.
+The number of banks that have failed so far this year topped 100 on Friday -- hitting 106 by the end of the day -- the most in nearly two decades.
+But the trouble in the banking system from bad loans and the recession goes even deeper.